- 1 1. How to Calculate Square Roots in C: Overview and the Basic sqrt Function

 return 0;

-function is frequently used in everyday numerical analysis and scientific computing.
-Here are some common applications.
+The sqrt function is frequently used in numerical analysis and scientific computing.
+Here we introduce representative application examples.

 Calculating Euclidean Distance

-Euclidean distance represents the straight-line distance between two points in 2D or 3D space, calculated using the square root.
-For example, the distance between two points (x1, y1)
+Euclidean distance represents the distance between two points in 2-D or 3-D space, and it is calculated using the square root.
+For example, in a 2-D plane for two points (x1, y1) and (x2, y2), the Euclidean distance is calculated as follows:

 #include <stdio.h>